RwxMurphy/wireshark/adjusting_wireshark_layout.md

 fonts and colors used by wireshark. **NOTE** that all these changes will be applied to your profile.
 You can always get back to the default colors by selecting the default profile.
-If you have saved changes to the default profile by mistake simply, delete the default profile.
+If you have saved changes to the default profile by mistake simply, delete the default profile.Close wireshark and it will create a new factory reset default profile automatically.

 	right click current profile => manage profiles
-Close wireshark and it will create a new factory reset default profile automatically.